Emrys-Hong/programming_notes/java/Info_to_Sys_notes/Android-lesson1.md

-TODO: the layout.xml matters a lot.
-TODO: pay more attention to static and final
 # Random
 * nextInt()​​ gives you an integer between 0 and 232 (exclusive)
 * nextInt(n)​​ gives you an integer between 0 and n (exclusive)